Ensure That You’re Properly InsuredJun 23, 2022

 Often, you can purchase STD and LTD through your employer, or some employers even provide one or both of these as part of their benefits package.
 However, as mentioned above, often, the true “own-occupation” LTD is worth taking a look at from an independent company as many employer LTD options do not offer those in particular.
-There are so many options / riders for disability insurance policies out there that really is beyond the scope of this book, but it’s important for you to highly consider obtaining disability insurance if you or anyone else relies on your income!
+There are so many options / riders for disability insurance policies out there that really is beyond the scope of this post, but it’s important for you to highly consider obtaining disability insurance if you or anyone else relies on your income!

 Additionally, if you decide to do so, try to lock in a policy as soon as you can, because rates are affected both by your age plus your health problems.
-For example, if you’re a young, 24-year-old newly graduated PA with zero health problems, you’re going to be able to get a much better rate than even a 35-year-old with history of chronic back pain, migraines, and depression.
+For example, if you’re a young, 24-year-old newly graduated PA with zero health problems, you’re going to be able to get a much better rate than even a 35-year-old with a history of chronic back pain, migraines, and depression.
 Try to obtain this critical insurance as soon as you’re able to!

 Consider Life Insurance